lyu-ai/agentok/CODE_OF_CONDUCT.md

-# Code of Conduct for Flowgen
+# Code of Conduct for FlowGen

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in Flowgen and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in FlowGen and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards